-Seahawks counting on Jason Myers — who they cut a year ago — to stop placekicking merry-go-round in second chance in Seattle
+A year ago, the Seahawks cut Jason Myers.
+Now, it’s up to him to stop their merry-go-round at kicker.

 A year ago at this time, Myers was battling veteran Sebastian Janikowski for Seattle’s placekicking job, a fight he eventually lost when he was waived two games into the preseason.

-He was then claimed by the Jets, where he went on to revive his career, making 33-36 kicks — including an NFL record five of 55 yards or longer — to earn a spot in the Pro Bowl.
+He was then claimed by the Jets, where he went on to revive his career, making 33 of 36 kicks — including an NFL record five of 55 yards or longer — to earn a spot in the Pro Bowl.

 A free agent following the season, Myers said it was an easy decision when Seattle called again, searching this time for a replacement for Janikowski instead of competition, offering a four-year deal worth up to $15.45 million to return.